 NICC is a member of the American Indian Higher Education Consortium.
 Students may attend the annual spring AIHEC conference and participate in non-academic and academic competitions with other Tribal College students if they meet the AIHEC required CGPA and enrollment requirements.
-Students wishing to participate in AIHEC activities must complete the HPR 101 AIHEC class.
-For more information contact your student support services for more information.
+Students wishing to participate in AIHEC activities must complete the HLTH 1046 AIHEC class.
+For more information contact your student support services representative.